caglarj/veri_tabani_yonetimi/readme.md

-You can chek example, docx to md folder
+You can chek example: docx to md folder
 ---

 # Pandoc